I learned the truth at seventeen

 At seventeen you need a Wendy.

-Your future might be moulded around something you really want to be
+Your future might be moulded around something you really

 With information, guidance, facts and a chance to foresee,